dcdpr/did-btc1/chapters/CRUD-Operations.md

 It is possible to create a **did:btc1** from some initiating arbitrary DID document.
-This allows for more complex initial DID documents, including the ability to include Service Endpoints and ::Beacons:: that support aggregation.
+This allows for more complex initial DID documents, including the ability to include service endpoints and ::Beacons:: that support aggregation.

 The algorithm takes in an `intermediateDocument` struct, an OPTIONAL `version`, and an OPTIONAL `network`.
 The `intermediateDocument` MUST be a valid DID document